 At the bottom of the plot is a sub-window displaying the Channel Ratio and Scale Factor.
-You can only change this setting if data has already been plotted on the graph or after the sweep has started.
-If you made the same connections as the test setup schematic on the previous page or are using the RLC test fixture, the Channel Ratio will be CH2/CH1 (the default value), but the Scale Factor has to be changed to match the value of the current sensing resistor.
+You can only change this setting if data has already been plotted on the the sweep has started.
+If you made the same of as the test setup schematic on the previous pa using the RLC test fixture, the Channel Ratio w the Scale Factor has to be changed to match the value of the current sensing resistor.
 In this case, with the current measuring channel connected "backward", the polarity of CH1 will be "backward" also.
 You correct this by entering the current sense resistor value as negative.
 If you used 100 ohms to measure the current, enter the Scale Factor as -100 in the Data Set Properties sub-window as shown above.
 If you are using a current probe, the Scale Factor is the Volts/Division divided by the Amps/Division of the current probe amplifier.